dotnet/docs/docs/csharp/advanced-topics/expression-trees/expression-trees-translating.md

 The code you build to translate an expression tree is an extension of what you've already seen to visit all the nodes in a tree.
 When you translate an expression tree, you visit all the nodes, and while visiting them, build the new tree.
 The new tree may contain references to the original nodes, or new nodes that you've placed in the tree.

 Let's visit an expression tree, and creating a new tree with some replacement nodes.
 In this example, let's replace any constant with a constant that is 10 times larger.
-Otherwise, we leave the expression tree intact.
-Rather than reading the value of the constant, and replacing it with a new constant, we make this replacement by replacing the constant node with a new node that performs the multiplication.
+Otherwise, you leave the expression tree intact.
+Rather than reading the value of the constant, and replacing it with a new constant, you make this replacement by replacing the constant node with a new node that performs the multiplication.

 Here, once you find a constant node, you create a new multiplication node whose children are the original constant, and the constant `10`:

 :::code language="csharp" source="snippets/TranslateExpressions.cs" id="ReplaceNode":::

 Create a new tree by replacing the original node with the substitute.
-We can verify the changes by compiling and executing the replaced tree.
+You verify the changes by compiling and executing the replaced tree.

 :::code language="csharp" source="snippets/TranslateExpressions.cs" id="TranslateNode":::